 The field of big data is growing continuously.
 Let’s get understand the Importance of Big Data Analytics.

 Java – The Ultimate Big Data Programming Language

-According to the industry report, since its inception in the mid 90’s Java has ranked itself as the number one or two most popular open source programming language.
-There are many factors which play vital roles to make Java popular.
+According to the industry report, since its inception in the mid 90’s Java has ranked itself as the number one or two most popular open-source programming language.
+There are many factors that play vital roles to make Java popular.

 The important features of Java that make it suitable for data scientists are:

 - Java is platform-agnostic with Java Virtual Machine (JVM).
 Hence, Java can run on almost every system.
 Being portable, investing in Java is long-term beneficial for developers.

 - Scalability is the backbone of Java which makes it popular for enterprises as well as small applications.

 - Java is a statically-typed language.
 Hence, it is faster and easier to maintain with fewer bugs.

 - Java is backward compatible, which means you can use old versions of Java perfectly even after it releases new versions.
 This helps organizations or individuals to get rid of rework.